higgledy piggledy houses in Marseille

 By the 1950s, over half of Marseille’s population was Italian, and over the last few decades there has been a massive influx of North and Central Africans to the area.
 This African influence can be felt across the whole city, but nowhere as much as at the Marche de Noailles.
 This place is INCREDIBLE.

-A little pocket of streets within walking distance of the port, walking through the Marche de Noailles felt almost as if I’d done a quick hop over the sea to Morocco or Algeria.
-The smell of spices wherever you walk is delicious, the noise around you is cacophonous and the hustle and bustle is…well, there’s a lot of hustling and bustling, basically.
+A little pocket of streets within walking distance of the port, walking through Noailles felt almost as if I’d done a quick hop over the sea to Morocco or Algeria.
+The smell of spices at the Marché du Capucins is delicious, the noise around you is cacophonous and the hustle and bustle is clear for all to see.
 As well as spices, meat, fruit and vegetables, shops selling tea, baskets, and all manner of things you never knew you needed, are crammed into this little area.
 The majority of people around here speak Arabic, although most Arabic-speakers also seemed to speak French.

 Sad times for me, as I don’t speak either of those languages at all.
 Awkward.